 Joep Bor (1999)

-This choice is a challenge for several reasons.
-Among them, the four variants of “todi” scales have been driven from a (questionable) extension of the grama-murcchana system.
-Then, notes “ni” and “rek”, “ma#” and “dhak” are close to the tonic “sa” and the dominant “pa” and might be “attracted” by the tonic and dominant, thereby disrupting the “geometry” of theoretical scales in the presence of a drone.
+This choice is challenging for a number of reasons.
+Firstly, the four variants of "todi" scales are derived from a (questionable) extension of the grama-murcchana system.
+Then, the notes "ni" and "rek", "ma#" and "dhak" are close to the tonic "sa" and the dominant "pa" and could be "attracted" by the tonic and dominant, thus disrupting the "geometry" of the theoretical scales in the presence of a drone.

-Finally, and most important, the performer’s style and personal options are expected to come in contradiction with this theoretical model.
-As suggested by Rao and van der Meer (2010 p.
+Finally, and most importantly, the performer's style and personal choices are expected to be at odds with this theoretical model.
+As suggested by Rao and van der Meer (2010, p.
 693):

 […] it has been observed that musicians have their own views on intonation, which are handed down within the tradition.
 Most of them are not consciously aware of academic traditions and hence are not in a position to express their ideas in terms of theoretical formulations.
 However, their ideas are implicit in musical practice as musicians visualize tones, perhaps not as fixed points to be rendered accurately every time, but rather as tonal regions or pitch movements defined by the grammar of a specific raga and its melodic context.
 They also attach paramount importance to certain raga-specific notes within phrases to be intoned in a characteristic way.

-We had already taken the Todi challenge with an analysis of eight occurrences using the Melodic Movement Analyzer (Bel 1988b).
-The analyzer had produced streams of accurate pitch measurements which were submitted to a statistical analysis after being filtered as selective tonagrams (Bel 1984; Bel & Bor 1984).
-Occurrences included 6 performances of raga Todi and 2 experiments of tuning the Shruti Harmonium.
+We had already taken up the Todi challenge with an analysis of eight occurrences using the Melodic Movement Analyser (Bel 1988b).
+The analyser had produced streams of accurate pitch measurements which, after being filtered as selective tonagrams, were subjected to statistical analysis (Bel 1984; Bel & Bor 1984).
+The events included 6 performances of raga Todi and 2 experiments in tuning the Shruti Harmonium.

-The MMA analysis revealed a relatively high consistency of note positions showing standard deviations better than 6 cents for all notes except “ma#” for which the deviation rose to 10 cents, still an excellent stability.
-Matching these results against the grama-murcchana “flexible” model revealed less than 4 cent standard deviation of intervals for 4 different scales in which the syntonic comma (pramāņa ṣruti) would be set to 6, 18, 5 and 5 cents respectively.
-In discussing tuning schemes, Wim van der Meer even envisaged that musicians could “solve the problem” of a “ni-ma#” wolf fifth by tempering fifths over the “ni-ma#-rek-dhak” cycle (Bel 1988b p.
+The MMA analysis revealed a relatively high consistency of note positions, with standard deviations better than 6 cents for all notes except "ma#", for which the deviation rose to 10 cents, still an excellent stability.
+Comparison of these results with the 'flexible' grama-murcchana model showed less than 4 cent standard deviation of intervals for 4 different scales in which the syntonic comma (pramāņa ṣruti) would be set at 6, 18, 5 and 5 cents respectively.
+In discussing tuning schemes, Wim van der Meer even suggested that musicians could "solve the problem" of a "ni-ma#" wolf fifth by tempering fifths over the "ni-ma#-rek-dhak" cycle (Bel 1988b p.
 17).

 Our conclusion was that no particular "tuning scheme" could be taken for granted on the basis of "raw" data.
 It would be more realistic to study a particular performance by a particular musician.